The Ultimate Microsoft SharePoint Migration Guide [Step-by-Step + Best Practices]

 Understanding the latest Microsoft SharePoint Versions & Editions

 As highlighted before, SharePoint is not a singular solution.
+Microsoft currently offers two main SharePoint deployment models named SharePoint Online and SharePoint Server Subscription Edition (SPSE).
 Along with the customizable options, there are multiple formats of the software.
 This guide focuses on the two primary versions organizations typically consider:

 Essential Steps to Prepare for a Smooth Microsoft SharePoint Migration